Overview

 Stress may also influence emotional distress.
 Chronic stress can affect physical and mental health, potentially leading to high blood pressure, heart disease, obesity, and diabetes.
 A person who struggles to cope with stress effectively may experience increased emotional distress as a result.

 In some cases, emotional distress is caused by short-term challenges or specific situations, such as an argument with a friend, a deadline, or an unexpected setback.
-When these situations are resolved, the distress may diminish.
-However, it can be crucial for individuals to identify the underlying causes of their distress to prevent it from becoming a chronic challenge.
+When these distressing situations are resolved, the distress may diminish.
+However, it can be crucial for individuals to identify the underlying causes of their distress to prevent the distress from becoming a chronic challenge.

 Managing distress